Arizona Robbins: Casting and creation

 This promotion saw Robbins become the only lesbian series regular on primetime TV at the time.
 Robbins is described as "quirky [and] perky" by TV Guides Matt Mitovich and as "a clear and rational surgeon who is not ruled by her emotions" by Kris De Leon of BuddyTV.
 William Harper, writer of the episode "Beat Your Heart Out", in which Robbins and Torres share their first kiss, described Robbins as "genuinely, positively interested in people, in the most selfless way."
 Commenting on Robbins' confidence, Capshaw explained: "She never thinks she's wrong and you don't hate her for it.
 There's no ego, though; she just always thinks she's right, and she is."
 Robbins is also portrayed as having "wacky tendencies," such as wearing roller shoes to work, which became one of her signature traits.

 Characterization

-The American Broadcasting Company (ABC) characterized Robbins as "confident", "ambitious", and "cheerful".
-Shortly after her arrival in the show, Robbins became a love-interest for Torres (Ramirez).
-The relationship between the two is referred to by fans by the portmanteau "Calzona".
-Torres' previous girlfriend Erica Hahn (Brooke Smith) was written out of Grey's Anatomy in 2008, due to a lack of chemistry between the characters.
-Rhimes praised the chemistry between Robbins and Torres in contrast, comparing it to that between the show's primary couple Meredith Grey (Ellen Pompeo) and Shepherd (Dempsey), and stating: "They have that little thing that makes you want to watch them."
-Rhimes named the addition of Capshaw to the cast as one of the elements of the season she was most proud of, commenting that she wished she could have found Callie a love interest that "sparkled" sooner, but was pleased with eventually having found one in Robbins.